Improved Graph Clustering: Proof of Theorem

 Using the bounds on $\left\Vert U_{0}U_{0}^{\top}W_{i}\right\Vert _{\infty}$ derived above, we obtain that $\left\Vert P_{T}W\right\Vert _{\infty}\le12\cdot\frac{1}{24}\epsilon\lambda\min\left\{ \ca,\cac\right\} =\frac{1}{2}\epsilon\lambda\min\left\{ \ca,\cac\right\} $.

 \textbf{(3)} The two equalities in condition (c) in Proposition~\ref{lem:opt_condition} hold by the definition of $ W $.
-We now turn to the inequalities in condition (c).
+The two inequalities in condition (c) follow from simple algebra as follows.
 Because $1-q\ge1-t$ and $p\le4t$, we have $\frac{1-q}{p}\ge\frac{1}{4}\frac{1-t}{t}$.
 It follows from the conditions in Theorem~\ref{thm:main} that

 We thus have

 One verifies that this implies $(1+\epsilon)\sqrt{\frac{t}{1-t}}\frac{1-p}{p}\le(1-2\epsilon)\sqrt{\frac{1-t}{t}}$.
 Plugging in the values of $\ca$ and $\cac$ in~(\ref{eq:weights}) yields

 Hence, for each $ (i,j)\in R\cap \mca $, we have